hasura/graphql-engine/docs/graphql/core/databases/postgres/subscriptions/livequery/use-cases.rst

 -----------------------------------------

-In case you are interested in all the additions/changes to a table's entries, you can use subscriptions to fetch the table rows and get updates whenever there are any additions/changes to the table.
+In case you are interested in all the additions/changes to a table's entries, you can use subscriptions to fetch the table rows and get livequeryupdates whenever there are any additions/changes to the table.

 Example: Chat app
 ^^^^^^^^^^^^^^^^^